Gulf Harbour Radio

 GEORGE - VK4GSF

 QTH is Queensland, Sunshine Coast.
-Not quite as good as Toowoomba but good nevertheless.
+Not as elevated as Toowoomba but good for radio nevertheless.

 Picture